dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/aztec-details.md

 # AztecDetails

-This interface is specific to Aztec barcodes.
-It is extends BarcodeDetails, and includes properties such as rows, columns, and layerNumber.
+This interface extends `BarcodeDetails` interface and adds properties specific to Aztec barcodes such as `rows`, `columns`, `layerNumber`, etc.

-## Definition

 ```typescript
 interface AztecDetails extends BarcodeDetails {